ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Latest News

-The next generation of nuclear professionals is in classrooms today.
-Share your passion for all things nuclear with students using resources we’ve developed specifically for use in classroom visits, to scouting troops, to Science Clubs, or anywhere you care to spread knowledge about the benefits of nuclear science and technology.
+From kindergarten through high school graduation and beyond, students are gaining knowledge and forming opinions that will influence the rest of their lives, and you can play a huge part in supporting their learning journey!
+Share your passion for all things nuclear with students using resources ANS developed specifically for use in classroom visits, informal learning settings like afterschool and summer programs, virtual and in-person STEM events, or anywhere you care to spread knowledge about the benefits of nuclear science and technology.

 Make the complex world of nuclear easier to understand with these presentations.
 Designed specifically for K-12 students, they provide background knowledge for nuclear science and technology lab activities, such as those in Navigating Nuclear lessons and project starters.